 In January 2018, the REIT completed a public offering of 12,778,800 subscription receipts at price of \$8.10 per subscription receipt for gross proceeds of approximately \$103.5 million (which includes proceeds from the full exercise of an over-allotment option to purchase additional subscription receipts), and \$28.75 million of 5.25% convertible unsecured subordinated debentures of the REIT (the "Debentures") (which includes proceeds from the full exercise of an over-allotment option to purchase additional Debentures) (collectively, the "January 2018 Offering").
 The January 2018 Offering was conducted on a bought deal basis by a syndicate of underwriters co-led by BMO Nesbitt Burns Inc. and National Bank Financial Inc., and included CIBC World Markets Inc., TD Securities Inc., GMP Securities L.P., Raymond James Ltd., RBC Dominion Securities Inc., Scotia Capital Inc., Industrial Alliance Securities Inc., Canaccord Genuity Corp. and Echelon Wealth Partners Inc. (the "January 2018 Underwriters").
 The REIT and the January 2018 Underwriters entered into an underwriting agreement dated January 19, 2018 in connection with the January 2018 Offering (the "January 2018 Underwriting Agreement").
 The REIT used the net proceeds from the sale of the subscription receipts to finance, in part, the purchase price for the REIT's announced Seven Asset Portfolio Acquisition and related expenses, to reduce outstanding indebtedness under the revolving credit facility and for general trust purposes.
-The REIT used the net proceeds from the sale of the Debentures to reduce outstanding indebtedness under the revolving credit facility and for general trust purposes.

-The REIT filed a short form base shelf prospectus dated January 24, 2019 (the "2019 Base Shelf Prospectus") qualifying the issuance of up to \$750,000,000 of Units, debt securities or subscription receipts.
-The 2019 Base Shelf Prospectus replaced the 2016 Base Shelf Prospectus, which is now expired.
+The REIT filed a short form base shelf prospectus dated January 24, 2019 qualifying the issuance of up to \$750,000,000 of Units, debt securities or subscription receipts.